20 Different Types of Fruits Explained

 They also contain antioxidants and phytochemicals that can protect against chronic diseases.

-Some legumes fruits include:
+Some legume fruits include:

 • Chickpeas (garbanzo beans)